Boar taint: Controlling boar taint

 For centuries, pigs have been castrated to prevent boar taint.
 Castration rates vary from country to country, and most still do not use anesthesia or analgesia when castrating pigs.
 Commercial farms that do castrate will do so in the pig's first week of life.

-Another possible method to control boar taint is to use sex sorted semen for artificial insemination.
+Another possible method to control boar taint is to use sex sorted semen for artificial insemination so as to produce mostly female offspring.
 This method has been successfully used in cattle breeding, but the technique is still under research and no economical or practical solution yet exists in pig production.

 As castration has received criticism in recent years, for welfare reasons, some producers and producer associations are seeking alternative methods to control boar taint.
 Some producers are breeding out the taint and avoiding the few breeds of pigs that are high in taint.
 Yorkshire, Hampshire and other lighter-colored pigs are known to be particularly low in the androstenone-based taint while Duroc pigs are high in the taint.